cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-7.md

 layout: post
 toc: false
 comments: true
-description: This post covers how to poses skeletons and manipulate them using output from the model.
+description: This post covers how to create pose skeletons and manipulate them using output from the model.
 categories: [unity,barracuda,tutorial]
 hide: false
 permalink: /:title/